William Boyce Thompson: Russia

-There is a persistent theory, most prominently outlined in "Wall Street and the Bolshevik Revolution" by Antony Sutton that W.B.
+There is a persistent narrative, most prominently outlined in "Wall Street and the Bolshevik Revolution" by Antony Sutton that W.B.
 Thompson gave considerable sums of money to the Bolsheviks.
 This is a misconception that can be traced back to Thompson's own time, originally appearing in newspapers asserting his support for the Bolsheviks.
 As pointed out by W.B.
-Thompson biographer Hermann Hagedorn, when the press uncovered Thompson's financial support for Kerensky and the Committee of Civic Education in Free Russia, they "jumped to the conclusion that he [actually] had given the money to the Bolsheviki for propaganda purposes" likely due to Thompson's controversial public opinions on the Bolsheviks and their role in the future of Russia.
+Thompson biographer Hermann Hagedorn, when the press uncovered Thompson's financial support for Kerensky and the Committee of Civic Education in Free Russia, they "jumped to the conclusion that he [actually] had given the money to the Bolsheviki for propaganda purposes" likely because of Thompson's unpopular public opinions on the Bolsheviks and their role in the future of Russia.